 Given the tight timescales the detailed scheme design was being accelerated with a proposal to use the 5% capital pre-payments (drawdown).

 The Board discussed the proposals.

-Work to finalise ... view the full minutes text for item 4.
+In discussing the consultation the ... view the full minutes text for item 5.

 Date of Next Meeting